 Err, not quite.
 Large organisations are complicated things with many moving parts, different perspectives and established systems and processes.

-That’s why we decided to invest in a two-day facilitators workshop with the Design Thinkers Academy, to help us start to understand how established practitioners approach these complex issues.
+That’s why we decided to invest in a two-day facilitators workshop with the Design Thinkers Academy London, to help us start to understand how established practitioners approach these complex issues.

 We wanted to get insights, stories, tools and whatever else we could get from guys who have cut their teeth facilitating creative workshops in corporate environments.

 Over the two days, the team at the Design Thinkers Academy London delivered straight-to-the-point insightful ‘learning by doing’ training which really helped us form the ideas and approaches that we needed to take back into our workplace.